A partner's guide

 What is substance use disorder?

-Substance use disorder is a mental health condition that affects thinking and behaviour related to the use of a substance.
 People with substance use disorder develop tolerance to the substance they’re using (they need more of the drug than they did before to feel its effects) and have withdrawal symptoms when they reduce their use.
-The withdrawal symptoms prompt people to keep using the substance even though it’s causing them harm.

-Learn more about substance use disorder on our health topic page.
+Learn more about substance use disorder on our health topic page

 How common is substance use disorder?

-Substance use disorder is twice as common in males than in females.
-One in every four Australian males aged 16-85 years old will experience substance use disorder at some point in their lives.
 Substance use disorder is usually associated with tobacco, alcohol and other recreational drugs but it can also occur with some prescription medicines.

 Not everyone who uses a substance develops a substance use disorder.